 This September’s Passing of the Pioneers includes some early colonists, many offering up some interesting extra tidbits.

 The images I have used in this post show how Trove can help illustrate your family stories.
-Simply pick a landmark, ship or even a theme (thinking of the recent post Stretching my Genealogy Muscles), and then do a Trove search.
+Simply pick a landmark, ship, or even a theme (thinking of the recent post Stretching my Genealogy Muscles), and then do a Trove search.
 I find many “out of copyright” images from both the State Library of Victoria and the State Library of South Australia.
 As long as you cite the image correctly, you are free to use that image.
 Other repositories require that “out of copyright” images be used for personal use only, except with permission from the institution.
-For the purposes of my blog, that’s not practical as I’m usually searching on a whim, but would not be problem if writing an article or book.
+For the purposes of my blog, that’s not practical as I’m usually searching on a whim, but would not be a problem if writing an article or book.

 John MOFFATT: Died 5 September 1871.
-The story of John Moffatt is a something of a rags to riches story and easily could have ended in rags again.
+The story of John Moffatt is something of a rags to riches story and easily could have ended in rags again.
 Moffatt was born in Scotland around 1817.
 He arrived in Victoria around 1839 and began work as a shepherd at Hopkins Hills Estate, then run by the Clyde Company.
 He then went to The Grange at Hamilton owned by Captain William Lonsdale.

 John Moffat sat as a member of Villiers and Heytesbury from November 1864 to December 1865 in the Victorian Parliament.
 He also imported horses with some of the finest bloodlines seen in the colony.
 His greatest triumph was hosting Prince Alfred in 1867 as depicted in the sketch below by Nicholas Chevalier.
-An extensive report of the visit, including Chevalier’s sketch were published in the Illustrated Australian News for Home Readers (Melbourne: 1867-1875) on 4 February 1868.
+An extensive report of the visit, including Chevalier’s sketch, was published in the Illustrated Australian News for Home Readers (Melbourne: 1867-1875) on 4 February 1868.
 Unfortunately, the Prince was a keen hunter and was able to indulge in his “sport” at Hopkins Hill which sadly involved a yard of kangaroos.
-That incident too, was reported on at length.
+That incident too was reported on at length.

 John Moffatt travelled to England around 1869.
 In 1871, he decided to return to Australia, taking an overland route, but died during the course of the trip and was buried at Galle, Sri Lanka.
 He never married.
 A line at the end of the obituary gives some insight into John’s character.
 His brother, Robert Moffatt, was described as “even more eccentric” than John.